Supporting our community

 Kebur Community Projects

 Our gardens and outdoor spaces have never been more important to our wellbeing and to wildlife.
-For years, we’ve been running an annual competition to award garden materials from our store to ambitious local projects that are transforming their spaces for people and nature.
+So, every year we donate £3000 worth of garden materials from our store to three ambitious projects that are transforming their spaces for people and nature.

-Whether it’s a peace garden, community allotment or a play space, we love nothing more than to help our community to grow!
+Whether it’s a peace garden, community allotment or a play space, if you’re a school or not-for-profit group with ideas for improving your outside space, we love nothing more than to help our communities to grow!
+See how we’ve helped previous winners below.
+And get more ideas on growing in your community.

 Who can enter?